treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 **Mutations change objects**, not variables.
 But variables *point to* objects.
-So if another variable points to an object that we've just mutated it will reflect the same change; not because the variable changed but because **the object it happens to point to** has changed.
+So if another variable points to an object that we've just mutated, it will reflect the same change; not because the variable changed but because **the object it happens to point to** has changed.

 ## Other mental models tend to be more complex or erroneous